 Don’t make automated calls (unless you really, really have to)

-Automated calls or robocalls ‒ phone calls made by a computerized auto dialer to deliver a pre-recorded message ‒ are not welcome in most countries.
-It is generally recommended to avoid making robocalls.
+Automated calls or robocalls ‒ phone calls made by a computerized auto dialer to deliver a pre-recorded message ‒ are usually not welcome.
+There are even auto dialer laws prohibiting robocalls in some countries, so it is generally recommended to avoid making them.
 If you absolutely must run such a campaign, do a thorough legal checkup because in most cases, robocalls are either prohibited whatsoever or allowed under firm restrictions.
 Also, make sure you don’t confuse the terms here.
-Even if a person has agreed to receive live calls, this doesn’t mean they agreed to receive automated calls, and you won’t get away with a far-fetched evidence of consent.
+Even if a person has agreed to receive live calls, this doesn’t mean they agreed to receive automated calls, and you won’t get away with far-fetched evidence of consent.

 All those legal issues can be tiresome.
 Our goal is to simplify compliance for our customers starting this week.
 Meet the new exciting Voiptime Cloud features!